Pumpkin Breakfast Cookies

 Ever since I made my first batch of breakfast cookies, I can’t stop thinking about them.
 So naturally, now that it’s September and perfectly acceptable to start baking with pumpkin (right?)
 I had to make a pumpkin version of the breakfast cookie.
 I made these gluten-free (so long as you use gluten-free oats), for a change and for those of you who aren’t able to tolerate gluten.

-To make these Pumpkin Breakfast Cookies, I used my homemade pumpkin pie spice, which took all of 3 minutes to mix up, and some canned pumpkin that I had in my pantry from last year.
+To make these Pumpkin Breakfast Cookies, I used my homemade pumpkin pie spice, which took all of 3 minutes to mix up, and some canned pumpkin that I had in my pantry from last year but you can make homemade pumpkin puree too.
 I’ve been in denial that fall is quickly approaching, but the smell of that pumpkin pie spice did it.
 I’m finally ready for all that fall brings, especially in the kitchen.

 Pair these Pumpkin Breakfast Cookies with a piece of fruit and yogurt or a glass of milk for a filling, healthy breakfast.
 My only regret is that I didn’t make a double batch!